 This website contains many resources including video and audio links, local groups & organizations, national and international resources.
 Click on Music & Dance Definitions, or Resources and Links for more information.

-I have organized Scandinavian concerts by visiting musicians for the local area in past years.
+I have organized Scandinavian music concerts featuring visiting musicians in our local area in past years.
 Contact me if you are aware of a group, or are part of a Scandinavian group that might be coming through the Kansas City, Lawrence or Topeka area and would be interested in playing in our area.

 Programs & Presentations